Apel-Banini/orbital-pod/README.md

 ## Getting Started

 ### Requirements
+- **Orbital Capsule Disc & Drive**: Includes the operating system and your desired XR content.
 - **Orbital Cortex**: A pocket-sized computer powering the Orbital Lens.
-- **Orbital Capsule Disc**: Includes the operating system and your desired XR content.
 - **Orbital Lens**: The modular XR headset for immersive experiences.

 ### Installation